One question people often ask is whether RPM Remote Print Manager® (RPM) can reprint jobs that it has already processed.

 Let's say you want to keep jobs for 30 minutes.
 The number of minutes in a day is 24 x 60 = 1440.

 30 minutes then represents 30 / 1440 = 0.020833

 When I entered 0.020833 into the "days" field, RPM rounded it to 0.021, which comes out to 30 minutes and 14 seconds, give or take.

 When the queue retention policy is the number of jobs, RPM checks the current number of print jobs in the queue when it creates the next job.
 If the new job raises the total amount above the retention setting, RPM removes the oldest job in that queue.

 When the queue retention policy is a period, RPM sets a "remove at" attribute in the job to the current time plus the period.
 If RPM is running when the period is up, it automatically removes the job.
 Otherwise, RPM removes these jobs on startup.

 Suggestion for managing large numbers of print jobs

 Occasionally we talk with a customer who has retention set for ten thousand or more jobs "just in case" they might need to reprint.
 The only problem is that it takes resources for RPM to track all these jobs.
 And there are ways you can avoid the additional overhead and still have what you want, which is the ability to reprint past jobs.

-I don't claim that this approach is the best possible way to manage large numbers of jobs you want to print later.
-However, please consider this as a starting place, and make whatever changes fit your situation.
+I don't claim that this approach is the best way to manage large numbers of jobs you want to print later.
+However, please consider this a starting place, and make whatever changes fit your situation.